LBNL-ETA/ROAMS/docs/implementation.md

 The result of this method is the definition of two new attributes:

-* `combined_samples`: A `np.ndarray` whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
+* `prod_combined_samples`: A `np.ndarray` whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
 Should be filled with (column-wise) sorted ascending values of emissions in `COMMON_EMISSIONS_UNITS`, representing the estimated emissions of some well in the study region.
 * `prod_partial_detection_emissions`: A `np.ndarray`  whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
 Each value in this table is the partial detection correction for corresponding values in `combined_samples` (e.g. the value in the 10th row and 9th column is the partial detection correction for the emissions value at the 10th row and 9th column of `combined_samples`).

 ### compute_simulated_midstream_emissions